dzakwanalifi/palestine-israel-x-sentiment/README.md

 The project provides insights into:
 - The shift in sentiment before and after specific events related to the conflict.
 - The predominance of specific emotions like fear or anger in discussions.
-- The influence of media and external events on public sentiment.
 - Identification of major themes and topics discussed in relation to the conflict.

 ## Tools and Libraries Used